sarahgoodwin93/wild-swim-scotland/README.md

 - Logged In: users have the ability to join a swim and view their upcoming joined swims
 - Logged Out: users are asked if they wish to sign out of the site
 - Staff login: staff users can add new swims, read edit and delete the swims they have created from their staff account
-- Reviews: users can write a review on the swim location to let other users know what their experience was, users can read, edit and delete the reviews they personally write from their account

 # Agile Development